Michael Kuluva

 Michael David Kuluva (born May 6, 1983) is an American fashion designer and founder of the New York fashion week label Tumbler and Tipsy.
 He resides in Los Angeles, California.
 In 2012, Kuluva collaborated with a video game software company, Ubisoft to design high end garments for the New York Fashion Week Spring 2013 runway.

 Early life

 Kuluva was born in Montana and raised in Los Angeles, California.
 His parents, Randy and Carol, are both attorneys in California.
 Kuluva had a passion for competitive figure skating which led him into the world of fashion.
 Kuluva attended Sierra Canyon School and graduated with honors from Montclair College Preparatory School in 2001.
 Kuluva forwent college after graduating high school at that time to pursue his professional figure skating career.

 Kuluva's maternal grandfather is Roy Walter McClean of the Walt Disney Company.
-Roy W. McClean was the President of Retlaw Enterprises, also known as WDI and WED, Walt Disney's private company.
+Roy W. McClean was the president of Retlaw Enterprises, also known as WDI and WED, Walt Disney's private company.
 McClean was employed with the Walt Disney Company from 1956 through 1988, when he retired.
-McClean passed away on April 7, 2005.
+McClean died on April 7, 2005.